JuliaLang/www.julialang.org/drafts/_posts/2012-02-07-put-this-in-your-pipe.md

     julia> typeof(ans)
     Cmd

-In order to actually run a command, you have to *do* something with a command object (i.e. an object of type `Cmd`).
+In order to actually run a command, you have to *do* something with a command object.
 To run a command and capture its output into a string — what other languages do with backticks automatically — you can apply the `readall` function:

     julia> readall(`echo Hello`)
     "Hello\n"

-To run a command without capturing its output, letting it just print to the same `stdout` stream as the main process, use the `run` function:
+To run a command without capturing its output, letting it just print to the same `stdout` stream as the main process — what the `system` function does when given a command as a string in other languages — use the `run` function:

     julia> run(`echo Hello`)
     Hello

-If your terminal supports color, program output and returned values are colored differently so that you can easily distinguish them visually — the `"Hello\n"` after the `readall` command is a returned value, whereas the `Hello` after the `run` command is printed output.
+The `"Hello\n"` after the `readall` command is a returned value, whereas the `Hello` after the `run` command is printed output.
-Normally, nothing is returned by the `run` command (technically, a value called `nothing` is returned).
+(If your terminal supports color, these are colored differently so that you can easily distinguish them visually.)
-If something goes wrong, an exception is raised:
+Nothing is returned by the `run` command, but if something goes wrong, an exception is raised:

     julia> run(`false`)
     failed process: `false`